nice-digital/next-web/docs/jotforms-integration.md

 **Template Content Placement**

 Whenever possible, template content should be hosted on Next Web rather than JotForms for ease of eventual transition to the Storyblok CMS.
-In cases of multipage forms or content interspersed with form sections, due to iframe limitations, this content will remain on JotForms.
+In cases of multipage forms or content interspersed with form sections, this content will remain on JotForms as this is most practical given the iframe setup.

 **Debugging and Direct Form Submission**